gali8/Tesseract-OCR-iOS/README.md

 Tesseract OCR iOS
 =================

-Tesseract OCR iOS is a Framework for iOS5+, compiled also for armv7s.
+Tesseract OCR iOS is a Framework for iOS5+, also for armv7s.
 <br />
 <br />
 It will help you to use OCR in a iOS project.
 Easy and fast.